Understanding and Healing Ulcers: Natural Support for Digestive Health and Recovery

 Endoscopy:

-Permits biopsy for H. pylori testing and to rule out cancer
+Permits biopsy for H. pylori testing and ruling out cancer

 Breath test: Detects active infection (preferred for confirming eradication)